 Taxes are levied on every business.
-When a business is run by family the tax requirements are different than a normal business.
-Here are some tax rules which are applied when the employees are family members:
+A husband and wife business has different family business tax requirements from a normal business.
+Here are some family business tax rules which are applied when the employees are family members:

 Employer/employee relationship between husband and wife